VMatthijs/Stanc-OCaml/README.markdown

+# NOTE: This repo has moved to https://github.com/stan-dev/stanc3.git !

 # A Starting Point for a New Stan Compiler
 This repo contains some initial work on a new compiler for Stan, written in OCaml.